School & Youth Visits

 What is a landscape?

-Through close-looking of works by Thomas Cole and contemporary artists, students will explore what defines landscape art.
-This fall, explore work by contemporary Indigenous artists in our special exhibitions, Native Prospects: Indigeneity and Landscape and Alan Michelson: Prophetstown.
+Through close-looking at works by Thomas, Sarah, and Emily Cole and contemporary artists in our special exhibitions, students will explore what defines landscape art.
 This tour will give students an opportunity to learn about how artists working today approach making art about land.
-Students will also tour the historic house and painting studios.
+Students will also tour the historic house and artist studios.
 Optional: Students can engage in a hands-on activity where they can make their own land art.

 Tour: 45 minutes